• Skip to main content

 a slender green vase with golden poppies

 Franz A. Bischoff, California Poppies, circa 1890, Porcelain, 14 x 6 in.
-UCI Jack and Shanaz Langson Institute and Museum of California Art, Gift of The Irvine Museum
+UC Irvine Langson Orange County Museum of Art, Gift of The Irvine Museum

 California Poppies